anoma/namada/genesis/README.md

 # Genesis templates

-An example setup with a single validator used to run a localnet can be found in [localnet](localnet/README.md) directory.
+An example setup with a single validator used for running a localnet can be found in [localnet](localnet/README.md) directory.

 [Starter templates](starter/README.md) can be used to configure new networks.